Waiting to connect to microphone

 00:00

-If you've ever worn headphones while speaking and heard your voice played back with a slight delay, you've experienced the odd sensation that DAF creates.
-Delayed Auditory Feedback is exactly that—hearing yourself speak, but a fraction of a second later than usual.
+If you've ever worn headphones while speaking and heard your voice played back with a slight delay, you've experienced the sensation that DAF creates.
+Delayed Auditory Feedback is a form of altered auditory processing where you hear yourself speak a fraction of a second later than usual.

 Getting the Best Results

 Practice with purpose.
-Try reading a paragraph aloud, or practice a speech you're preparing.
-Having structured content to work with makes it easier to notice improvements in your fluency.
+Try reading a paragraph or practicing a speech to notice fluency improvements.

 Ready to give it a shot?
-Jump to the tool above and start experimenting with what works for you.
+Jump to the app above and start experimenting with what works for you.

 What Users Are Saying

-“This tool helped me slow down and speak more clearly.
+“This app helped me slow down and speak more clearly.
 I use it before every presentation.”

 - Alex R.